 Mickey's Toontown Fair has been torn down to make way for a new circus-themed section named Storybook Circus.
 Chances are it'll get some really bad flack for, not replacing a ride, but an entire section of the park.

 The Fantasy Faire at Disneyland has received some derision due to its replacing the Carnation Plaza Gardens, though others think a Tangled-inspired village sounds like a promising use of an under-utilized piece of land.
-Disney has also promised to retain the nighttime entertainment and activities.
+Don't panic, though, Disney has recently made good on its promise to retain the nighttime entertainment and activities, like Saturday night swing dancing.

 The "One Park" advertising campaign abandons the idea of making individual advertising and merchandise for Disneyland and Walt Disney World.
 Instead, commercials feature clips from around the world, and merchandise says "Disney Parks" instead of the name of which park you bought the merch in.
 The public seems to interpret this as Disney stripping their parks of their individual qualities in the name of brand homogenization.
 One illustration comes in the apparent fact that products bearing the logo of either Disneyland or Disney World outsell those with the "Disney Parks" logo.